trm313/react-firebase/README.md

 ## Deploy Frontend

-Files must build to a deployment directory (default is "public", changed to "client/build") Deploy files to hosting via `firebase deploy --only hosting:shopify-firebase-boilerplate`
+Files must build to a deployment directory (default is "public", changed to "client/build") Deploy files to hosting via `firebase deploy --only hosting:<project-name>`

 ## Environment variables